acemod/ACE3/wiki/feature/medical-system.md

 ##### 2.2.2.3 Cardiac arrest

-- A patient will enter cardiac arrest when:</br>
+- A patient will enter cardiac arrest when:
  - The heart rate is below 20.
  - The heart rate is above 200.
  - The systolic blood pressure is above 260.